 The 1990s also saw the popularization of Visual Kei, with famous bands such as X Japan and Luna Sea.
 These rock bands with a strong visual and elaborate makeup and hairstyles created a new alternative trend.

-The Lolita trend appeared at the same period.
+The Lolita trend appeared in the same period.
 Born in Harajuku in reaction to the Shibuya Gyaru, Lolita is all about femininity, cuteness and innocence.
 Voluminous Victorian style skirts and dresses with crinoline are the main components of this style.
 It evolved into many different sub styles such as Gothic Lolita, Classic Lolita, Sweet Lolita, etc.

 This subculture has now almost disappeared, but still continues to exist in Harajuku and is still popular among some young people in different countries.

 In the early 2000s, two very colorful trends appeared.
 Dekora, from the word “decoration” is mostly about using as many cute and colorful accessories as you can, to add to your already colorful outfit.
 The Fairy Kei style is a bit similar.
 However distinguished by mainly using pastel colors with an emphasis on the kawaii side, with a lot of cute accessories.
 Like the Lolita subculture, it has now almost disappear, but you can still witness it sometimes around Harajuku.